JackHck/JackHck.github.io/README.md

-I current work in Lixiang Auto.
-Before I work, I was a master student and was fortunated to be advised by Prof. [Tianyi Zhou](https://tianyizhou.github.io/), [Jieyu Zhang](https://jieyuz2.github.io/) and [Haonan wang](https://charles-haonan-wang.me/).
-Currently, I fouses on the 3D vision and dose some interesting reserach advised by Prof. [Huazhe Xu](http://hxu.rocks/) and Prof. [Lin Shao](https://linsats.github.io/).
+I am currently employed at Lixiang Auto.
+Prior to this, I pursued my Master's degree, where I had the privilege of being advised by Prof. [Tianyi Zhou](https://tianyizhou.github.io/), [Jieyu Zhang](https://jieyuz2.github.io/), and  [Haonan wang](https://charles-haonan-wang.me/).
+Currently, I focused on 3D vision and conducted exciting research projects under the guidance of Prof. [Huazhe Xu](http://hxu.rocks/) and Prof. [Lin Shao](https://linsats.github.io/).

-**Research Interests**: My current research interests are **Data-centric AI , 3D vision, Automatic Drive** .My academic goal is to popularize autonomous driving technology in all areas of people's lives, and to research more efficient and trustworthy AI technologies for human development.
+**Research Interests**: My current research interests are **Data-centric AI , 3D vision, Automatic Drive**.
+My academic goal is to advance the widespread adoption of automatic drive technology in various aspects of human life.
+Additionally, I aim to conduct research aimed at developing more efficient and reliable AI technologies that contribute to the progress of humanity.

-**If you are interested in my research and want to discuss relevant research topic or potential collaborations! free to send me an e-mail.:smile:**
+**If you are interested in my research and want to discuss relevant research topic or potential collaborations, free to send me an e-mail.😄**

 ## 📝 Selected Publications

-### Peer-reviewed
 - [When to Learn What: Model-Adaptive Data Augmentation Curriculum]()
 <br>**Chengkai Hou**, Jieyu Zhang, Tianyi Zhou.
 <br>*ICCV 2023*.